wordofwarning/wordofwarning.org/hab/turn/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn" # the name of the artist or company
-show: "New North West Dance." # the name of the artist or company
+show: "New North West dance." # the name of the artist or company
 show_size: 4
 header_image: "header_turn_photo_lizzy.jpg"
 season: "Turn by hÅb"